 - The primary operating platform in this course is Kali Linux 2.0.

 - While Cobalt Strike 3.0 no longer depends on Rapid7’s Metasploit Framework, it’s still an amazing collection of capability.
 This course demonstrates the synergy between Cobalt Strike and the Metasploit Framework in several places.
+Read Raffi’s Abridged Guide to Cobalt Strike for a quick primer on Cobalt Strike 3.0 and how it’s organized.

 - This course also uses PowerSploit, a powerful collection of PowerShell post-exploitation capability.